nawabahmadreshi/documentation/pages/third-party-integrations/tune.md

 - overview
 - guide
 - advanced
-- support

 ---

 {% if page.overview %}

-{% protip title="The Tune integration is currently in private beta" %}
-To request access to the Tune integration, please contact [integrations@branch.io](mailto:integrations@branch.io) or your Branch account manager.
-{% endprotip %}

 With a push of a button you can send your Branch data to your Tune dashboard, helping you segment users and calculate LTV.

+{% ingredient paid-integration %}{% endingredient %}

 {% getstarted title="Get started with the Tune integration" %}{% endgetstarted %}

 {% elsif page.guide %}

-## Contact Branch to enable the beta

 {% prerequisite %}

-- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) and the Tune SDK into your app
+- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide).
+- You also need to be a Tune customer and have the Tune SDK ([iOS](http://developers.mobileapptracking.com/ios-sdk/), [Android](http://developers.mobileapptracking.com/android-sdk/)) installed in your app.

 {% endprerequisite %}

-To get started, contact integrations@branch.io or your Branch account manager with the following information.

-1. Whether you'd like to enable iOS or Android, or both
-1. Your Tune Site IDs per platform

 ## Capture IDFA/GAID